hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 background-image: url(https://hashicorp.github.io/field-workshops-assets/assets/bkgs/HashiCorp-Title-bkg.jpeg)
 count: false

-# Chapter 5 - Using Sentinel in Terraform Cloud and Terraform Enterprise
+# Chapter 5 - Using Sentinel in HCP Terraform and Terraform Enterprise

 ![:scale 10%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_terraform.png)

 ---
 name: test-policies
-# Testing Policies in Terraform Cloud
+# Testing Policies in HCP Terraform

 - After successfully testing a policy with the CLI, you might also want to test it against actual Terraform code on a TFC or TFE server.
 - When doing this, we suggest you follow these recommendations: